 TikTok is owned by ByteDance, a Chinese company, which has been around since 2012 and is valued at $425 billion, as of July 2021.
 According to the latest news dated September 28, 2021, TikTok is currently used by around 1 billion users every month.
 In fact, it’s generating so much attention that TikTok parent, ByteDance was recently crowned the world’s most valuable startup.

-TikTok (formerly known as musical.ly) is a free social media platform that lets you watch, create, and share, discover short music videos -- often to a soundtrack of the top hits in music usually of 15 seconds.
-The app musical.ly was used by young people as a platform to express themselves and showcase their talents through singing, dancing, comedy, and lip-syncing.
+TikTok (formerly known as musical.ly) is a free social media platform that lets you watch, create, and share, discover short music videos -- often to a soundtrack of the top hits in music, usually of 15 seconds.
+The app musical.ly was used by young people as a platform to express themselves and showcase their talents through singing, dancing, comedy, lip-syncing, and other activities.

 TikTok incorporates the most popular elements of both apps with a feed that highlights the users’ community.
-In addition to this, a “For You” feed uniquely recommends the relevant videos based on user’s interest and viewing preferences.
-The video clips on the platform may only be 15 seconds long but they are having a big impact on audience.
+In addition to this, a “For You” feed uniquely recommends the relevant videos based on the users' interest and viewing preferences.
+The video clips on the platform may only be 15 seconds long but they are having a big impact on the audience.

-With more than 1 billion users, TikTok is incredibly popular, owing in part to its slick mash-up of features from other kid favorites.
-As with the lip-synching app Dubsmash, users can watch and record videos of themselves lip-synching to popular music and sound tracks.
+With more than 1 billion users, TikTok is incredibly popular, owing in part to its slick mashup of features from other kid favorites.
+As with the lip-synching app Dubsmash, users can watch and record videos of themselves lip-syncing to popular music and soundtracks.
 And just like YouTube, TikTok is an interactive world of videos that lets you connect with friends and admirers through likes, comments, and even duets.

 About CEO of TikTok